Scimonster/localBrowse/programs/standards.md

 ### `noShow` - Boolean [Optional]
 If you don't want your program to appear in the list, only directly from the "open" menu (such as the system opener program), set `exports.noShow` to `true`, or a truthy value.
 Otherwise, you can leave it unset, or false (or falsy).

+### `client` - Boolean [Optional]
+If your `buttons` function does not require any Node-specific features, and can be rendered by the client, set `exports.client` to `true`, or a truthy value.
+Otherwise, you can leave it unset, or false (or falsy).

+### `tabs` - Boolean
+Some programs can open multiple files at once, in however way they want.
+Other programs can only support a single file at a time.
+If your program must be opened in multiple browser tabs for multiple files, set `exports.tabs` to a truthy value.
+Otherwise, set it to a falsy value.

 ## JavaScript
 After loading the HTML, localBrowse will attempt to run the script at `/programs/YOUR PROGRAM NAME/index.js` with `jQuery.getScript()`.
 This script should exist, and be where save data is stored.
 You can expose this script with code like this (assuming your script is located in `./scripts/index.js`):